MimiOnuoha/Creative-Approaches-NYU/syllabus.md

   - Look at Stephanie Dinkin's artwork.
   - check out the Our Data Bodies project
   - [include more poetry?]
   - Once you've done all the above, write a blogpost or entry on what is standing out to you about these issues.
 Once again, use this time to organize your thoughts along the way so that when you need to come up with a topic for your project it won't feel daunting.
+Submit under week 10.2.
 - Read:
   - The project 3 requirements so you're familiar  with them.